5 Fun Things To Do in Glen Ellen

 Tour a World-Class Botanical Garden

-More than 90 percent of the collection was grown from seeds collected on yearly expeditions taken by Quarryhill into wild regions of China, Japan, Tibet, India, Nepal, and other locations.
-Aside from rare or endangered plants, Quarryhill also holds comprehensive collections of wild Asian roses, oaks, maples, magnolias, lilies, dogwoods, and rhododendrons.
+More than 90 percent of the collection was grown from seeds collected on yearly expeditions into wild regions of China, Japan, Tibet, India, Nepal, and other locations.
+The Garden also showcases plants of California, which is home to some of the same genera of East Asia, including maples, roses, rhododendrons, and oaks.

 Picnic, BBQ and Swim Around Geothermal Mineral Pools